Joe Jonas Tells Donald Trump To Stay Out Of Sophie Turner’s Home Country, Talks ‘Game Of Thrones’ Spoilers

 Joe Jonas also told Metro that he made sure to take part in the anti-Trump protests that were going on in London, even though he and his bandmates had little time to spare between the interviews that they had to do ahead of their show.

 “We walked in the march actually,” Joe Jonas said.
-“We only had five 10 minutes between interviews but we wanted to be a part of it.”
+“We only had five-10 minutes between interviews but we wanted to be a part of it.”

-According to The Hill, an estimated 250,000 million people took to the streets on Friday in protest of Donald Trump’s working visit to the UK.
-Jonas’ fiancée, Sophie Turner, was reportedly in London at the time.
+According to The Hill, an estimated 250,000 people took to the streets on Friday in protest of Donald Trump’s working visit to the U.K. Jonas’ fiancee, Sophie Turner, was reportedly in London at the time.
 There’s no word on whether she also joined the anti-Trump marchers, but the British actress has also made it clear that she’s no fan of the American president.

 Joe Jonas and Sophie Turner look so loved up in Manhattan https://t.co/hpDCSsWPQ4